DariuszMeissner/DariuszMeissner/README.md

 ## Hi there 👋 I'm Dariusz Meissner

-I'm a front-end developer with a passion for creating websites and applications based on React.
-At the moment I am fascinated by Typescript ⚡.
+I'm a Web Developer with a passion for creating websites and applications based on React and Node.js.

 #### 🔭 I’m currently working on
 - node.js: translate rtsp signal to hls, transciption google-cloud/@speech Api